antomicblitz/deepvariant-GPU-GUI/README.md

 An aligned reads file in BAM format and its corresponding index file (.bai).
 You get this by aligning the reads from a sequencing instrument, using an aligner like BWA for example.

 These files should be together in a directory that is specified in the GUI. **Make sure the .fa and .fai files have the same name.**

+Be aware that the uncompressed reference genome file (in this case hg38.fa) and index file (hg38.fai) should be in the Index_Files folder within the working directory.
+If you don't have them already, the tool has the option to download them from UCSC, but you should make sure that they are same version you used for your alignment.
+If not, you can use "samtools faidx [yourfasta.fa]" to make your index file.
+If you used a different reference file, you need to make your own index or the script will fail.
+Just make sure they are both in the Index_Files directory.

 # Outputs
 VCF and gVCF variant calling file ready for filtering and downstream processing.
 You can specify the output directory.